Doom Patrol: My Greatest Adventure: Doom Patrol (volume 1)

 Doom Patrol first appeared in 1963, when the DC title My Greatest Adventure, an adventure anthology, was being converted to a superhero format.
 The task, assigned to writer Arnold Drake, was to create a team that fit both of these formats.
 With fellow writer Bob Haney and artist Bruno Premiani, he created Doom Patrol, a team of super-powered misfits who were regarded as freaks by the world at large.
 According to Drake, editor Murray Boltinoff told him My Greatest Adventure was in danger of cancellation and he wanted him to create a new feature which might save it.
 Boltinoff was enthusiastic about Drake's initial pitch with Elasti-Girl and Automaton (changed to Robotman by the team's third appearance, issue #82), but Drake wanted a third character and enlisted Haney's help in coming up with Negative Man.
 The team was initially announced as "The Legion of the Strange".

 Doom Patrol were announced on the cover art of My Greatest Adventure #80 (cover dated June 1963).
 Drake and Haney devised the plot for the issue together, and then each scripted half the issue independently (Drake the first half, Haney the second).
-Doctor Niles Caulder motivated the original Doom Patrol, bitter from being isolated from the world, to use their powers for the greater good.
+Niles Caulder motivated the original Doom Patrol, bitter from being isolated from the world, to use their powers for the greater good.
 My Greatest Adventure was officially retitled The Doom Patrol beginning with issue #86.